majdalosaimi/car-sales-analytics-powerbi/README.md

 ### 4. Consumer Preferences
 * **Color Preference:** **Pale White** is by far the most preferred car color, dominating the sales share over Black and Red.
 * **Body Style:** **SUVs**, **Sedans**, and **Hatchbacks** make up the vast majority of the sales volume compared to hardtops or passenger vans.

+## 📁 Repository Structure
+* `/data`: Contains the source dataset used for the visualization.
+* `/assets`: Includes custom icons and background layouts.
+* `/dashboards`: Images of the finished dashboard pages.
+* `car-sales-dashboard.pbix`: The main packaged Power BI workbook.